 - being part of a team

-There are other ways to find these opportunities, but consider whether extracurriculars might be a good fit to help with this.
+There are other ways to find socialization skills, but consider whether extracurriculars might be a good fit to help with this.

 With that said, it's important to remember that all extracurricular activities are not created equal.
 Some activities help your kids get the exercise they need.
 Some involve incredible time commitments.
 Some are relatively inexpensive.
 Some tend to schedule all major competitions on Sundays.
 Some teach self-discipline.
 Some seem to attract encouraging families ... while others, unfortunately, seem to attract parents who display a shocking lack of sportsmanship at games.

 So my advice is to think carefully about which activities to pursue before you sign up your kids.
 I pray God blesses you and your family as your learn and grow together inside the home and out in the world.